Aruna Shanbaug case: Death

 A few days before her death, Shanbaug was diagnosed with pneumonia.
 She was moved to the medical intensive care unit (MICU) of the hospital and put on a ventilator.
 She died the morning of 18 May 2015.
 Her funeral was performed by the hospital nurses and other staff members.

 In popular culture

-A non-fiction book titled Aruna's Story was written about the case by Pinki Virani in 1998.
-Duttakumar Desai wrote the Marathi play Katha Arunachi in 1994–95, which was performed at college level and subsequently staged by Vinay Apte in 2002.
+A non-fiction book about the case titled Aruna's Story was written by Pinki Virani in 1998.
+Duttakumar Desai wrote the Marathi play Katha Arunachi from 1994–1995; it was performed at college level and subsequently staged by Vinay Apte in 2002.

-A Gujarati fiction novel, Jad Chetan, was written by popular novelist Harkisan Mehta in 1985 based on Aruna Shanbaug's case.
+A Gujarati fiction novel, Jad Chetan, was written by popular novelist Harkisan Mehta in 1985 and was based on Shanbaug's case.

-Anumol played Aruna in the 2014 Malayalam film Maram Peyyumbol.
+Anumol played Shanbaug in the 2014 Malayalam film Maram Peyyumbol.

+A part of the plot of the marathi film Janiva mentions about the case, and the subsequent impact.

-Aruna's story was also portrayed in the Crime Patrol series of Sony TV.
+Shanbaug's story was also portrayed in the series Crime Patrol.

-In June 2020, the Ullu web series named "KASAK" was released, which is loosely based on this case.
+In June 2020, the Ullu web series KASAK, which is based on the case, was released.
 The role of Sheetal, Shanbaug's stand-in, is portrayed by Ihana Dhillon.